-Scope: The scope of the Comprehensive Examination is to be broader than the specific topic of the student's dissertation.
-While the Comprehensive Exam will address the student's understanding of the literature in his/her field(s) of study and the areas in which the thesis topic is structured (e.g., theories, methods, past and current debates, anticipated future trajectories), it will emphasize the student's ability to demonstrate scholarly breadth and contextual understanding in their field and discipline.
-The Comprehensive Exam is not designed to query the specifics of the student's proposed research and should not be used to do so.
+- the student's independent understanding of the literature in their field(s) of study and the areas in which the thesis topic is structured (e.g., theories, methods, past and current debates, anticipated future trajectories), - the student's ability to demonstrate scholarly breadth and contextual understanding in their field and discipline.

+The Candidacy Exam is not designed to query the specifics of the student's proposed PhD or current research and should not be used to do so.

-Exam Format: The purpose of the Comprehensive Examination is to assess the candidate's ability to comprehend the literature, critically evaluate and synthesize research, and convey scientific ideas in an area different from, though possibly related to their thesis research.
-This exam plays a dual role in instruction and assessment: it informs the committee about the student's capacity for, and progress towards, research independence, and functions as a gateway for continuing scholarly activity towards the PhD degree.
-The comprehensive exam has two components: a written exam and an oral exam
+Exam Format: This exam plays a dual role in instruction and assessment: it informs the committee about the student's capacity for, and progress towards, research independence, and functions as a gateway for continuing scholarly activity towards the PhD degree.
+The Candidacy Exam has two components: a written exam and an oral exam

-Format of the Written Comprehensive Examination
+Format of the Written Candidacy Examination

-The Department of Biology offers a choice of two format options for the Comprehensive Examination:
+The Department of Biology offers a choice of two format options for the Candidacy Examination: